jannes002A/small-tool/make_list/README.md

 ```
 python3 make_list.py -n example -l 1
 ```
 to create a pdf with bulletpoints.
 You can find the resulte in the res folder.
+In the res folder you can also find a txt file which you can send to your phone and load it into Simple Note.
+You can load the txt into the app and have a nice list.

+Enjoy!